FunkyDe/ho-ieee/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/IEEE_754):
 > The IEEE Standard for Floating-Point Arithmetic (IEEE 754) is a technical standard for floating-point arithmetic established in 1985 by the Institute of Electrical and Electronics Engineers (IEEE).

 This standard allows for the storage of both extremely large and extremely small numbers with relatively good precision(proportionally, around 10<sup>-7</sup> in the case of single-precision).
-The plan is to use Hearts of Iron IV's built-in modding script to provide a partial-to-complete implementation of the IEEE 754 standard using the bit-wise interpretation of the 32-bit *fixed-point* variables as the foundation for a *floating-point* variable system using a combination of scripted effects, scripted localization, and scoping.
+The plan is to use Hearts of Iron IV's built-in modding script to provide a partial-to-complete implementation of the IEEE 754 standard using the bit-wise interpretation of the 32-bit *fixed-point* variables as the foundation for a *floating-point* variable system using a combination of scripted effects, scripted localization, and duct tape.

 You can read the entire standard in this repo at `extras/IEEE_754.pdf`.